thillai-c/Dynamic-Benchmarking-Framework-for-LLM-Evaluation/README.md

 # Real-Time Benchmarking Framework for LLM Evaluation

-A Flask-based framework for evaluating Large Language Models (LLMs) using real-time weather data.
-This framework generates structured questions and answers from weather data and allows for LLM evaluation against these ground truth answers.
+## About

+A dynamic benchmarking framework that leverages real-time weather data to evaluate Large Language Models (LLMs).
+This tool generates structured question-answer pairs from current and historical weather data, enabling systematic evaluation of LLM performance on time-sensitive, factual information.
+By using weather data as a dynamic ground truth, it provides a reliable and reproducible way to assess LLM accuracy and consistency in handling real-world, time-dependent queries.

 ## Features